Babies born prematurely can have serious health problems.

-Babies born prematurely Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more can have serious health problems, such as bleeding in the brain.
+Babies born prematurely Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more can have serious health problems, such as bleeding in the brain.
 When there is bleeding in the brain, the brain may not develop normally, causing problems such as cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of symptoms that involve difficulty moving and muscle stiffness (spasticity).
 It results from brain malformations that occur before birth as the brain is developing... read more .
 Thus, doctors try to prevent or stop labor that begins before the 34th week of pregnancy.
 Preterm labor is difficult to stop.

 Diagnosis of Preterm Labor

 The diagnosis of preterm labor is usually obvious, based on the signs that labor is starting and the length of the pregnancy.

 Samples may be taken from the cervix, vagina, and anus to culture.
 Analysis of these samples may suggest a specific infection as the cause of preterm labor.

 A sample of urine may be analyzed and cultured (placed in conditions that encourage the growth of microorganisms) to check for kidney and bladder infections.